Skip to Main Content

 At Ninety, we strongly believe that thriving high-trust companies incorporate a culture based on explicit agreements among their various stakeholders and, in particular, among their employees.
 This is in contrast with traditional expectations-based cultures.
 Agreements are established mutually among team members and between leaders and their team members.
 Expectations are one-way, while agreements go two ways.

 While all agreements are important, some agreements are established between the Senior Leadership Team and the rest of the organization — we call these Core Agreements.
-Examples include Core Values, Ideal Customers, Unique Value Proposition, and so on.
+Examples include Core Values, Ideal Customers, Compelling Value Proposition, and so on.

-Before outlining the time-tested elements associated with an explicit, coherent, and compelling Vision — elements we call Focus Filters — we want to emphasize the need to address each one of them when you get started on creating your Vision.
+Before outlining the time-tested elements associated with an explicit, coherent, and compelling vision — elements we call Focus Filters — we want to emphasize the need to address each one of them when you get started on creating your vision.
 Only through this exploration can you clearly establish some of the Core Agreements that should genuinely matter to (and for) your organization.
 Taking shortcuts or punting on the hard stuff might be a temptation, but you should fight through that.
 It’s worth the work, 100%.

-Each of the Core Agreements associated with your Vision is part of what we call a Northern Constellation.
+Each of the Core Agreements associated with your vision is part of what we call a Northern Constellation.
 Collectively, these agreements are some of the most important commitments your organization needs to make.
-They will not only help guide every one of the decisions made in your organization each day but they will also help you collectively focus and filter out distractions and other “shiny objects.”
+They will not only help guide every one of the decisions made in your organization each day, but they will also help you collectively focus and filter out distractions and other “shiny objects.”
 That’s why they are called Focus Filters.
 These Focus Filters are your:

 Core Values